Loading...

 Use JSONata to Transform JSON

-Before moving on to routing data to another external service, let's briefly explore using JSONata to transform the data Notehub routes.
+Before moving on to routing data to an external service, let's briefly explore using JSONata expressions to transform the data Notehub routes.

 As mentioned above, Notehub provides a lot of information in each Route request.
 You may want to trim down what you send to the external service, or you might need to transform the payload to adhere to a format expected by that service.
 Either way, Notehub supports shaping the data sent to a Route using JSONata.